tkamppi/slack-app-cloud-functions/README.md

 Once the user responds to the dialog, Slack sends a handled by the Cloud function under directory `dialog_submission`, which pushes the message containing the submission data and other data sent by Slack to into a topic on Google Cloud Pub/Sub.

 ## Setup
+Prequisite:
-Prequisite: You must have a Cloud Pub/Sub topic.
-You will also need to give the user running the Dialog Cloud Function write access to that topic.
+* You must have a Cloud Pub/Sub topic.
+* You will also need to give the user running the Dialog Cloud Function write access to that topic.
+* An app registered in Slack.
+This is required to get the signing secret and oauth token for deployment below.

 Deploy the Cloud Functions: